 Thankfully, you’re not obligated to stick with the same domain name forever.
 While changing your web address isn’t a decision to take lightly, there are many legitimate reasons why you may need to migrate your WordPress website to a new one.

-In this article, we’ll show you how to change your site’s domain name in four easy steps.
-To help ensure this process runs smoothly, we’ll also take steps to preserve all your hard-won backlinks and search engine rankings.
+In this guide, we’ll walk you through the process of changing your WordPress domain.
+Ensuring a smooth transition while avoiding any SEO setbacks.
+We’ll show you how to change your site’s domain name in four easy steps.
+We’ll also take steps to preserve all your hard-won backlinks and search engine rankings.
 Let’s get started!

 A domain name is an address that people type into their browsers when they want to visit your website.
 This means that your domain name is strongly tied to your site’s identity.